Navigating the New Normal

 It also works to establish partnerships with firm clients and public interest organizations dedicated to promoting racial justice, for which the firm also provides financial support.

 We work with clients to assist them in understanding and addressing the impact of taxes in the current economy, including recent federal and state tax law changes, loan and lease modifications and workouts, incentive and relief programs, ad valorem tax appeals, and the impact of taxes on mergers and acquisitions and real estate acquisitions and dispositions.

 We advise clients on structuring transactions, we provide general tax advice, and we assist clients with routine audits and criminal tax matters.
 Our tax attorneys maintain excellent, longstanding relationships with tax officials and policymakers at all levels of government.

 COVID-19 has changed the way we communicate, make sales and purchases, seek medical care, consummate deals, and manage our business and personal lives.
 The shift was so sudden, and so absolute, that many businesses neglected to consider significant privacy and data considerations in their scramble to acclimate.

-For innovators in the life sciences and technology spaces, this is a period of tremendous opportunity.
+For innovators in the life sciences and technology spaces, this has been a period of tremendous opportunity.
 Emerging companies just forming or bringing new technologies to market are challenged by outsized demand and the need for a serious injection of capital.
-We’re helping them deal with supply chain issues, intellectual property concerns, and corporate governance matters, and we’re connecting them with investment opportunities.
+We’ve helped them with supply chain issues, intellectual property concerns, and corporate governance matters, and we’re connecting them with investment opportunities.